VirtualAlllocEx/Taskschedule-Persistence-Download-Cradles/README.md

 - Create a script (.hta. js .vbs) which creates the taskjob persitence.
 Most work is to get the mechanic behind character escaping in the different scripts and task scheduler.
 For example, if you want to escape \" in .vbs to get \" in the taskjob action string you need it to escape with \\\""
-  If you need the same in a .js you have to escape \" with \\\\\\"
+  If you need the same in a .js you have to escape \" with \\\\\\" In the picture below you so how the final string must look like to get your persistence by taskjob download cradle done.

   ![image](https://user-images.githubusercontent.com/50073731/160269360-ca40c67b-77a7-4bfc-bf0b-f3854cc68246.png)